-By providing a broad range of services to keep Texans healthy, HHS employees are not only ensuring direct services are provided to those who qualify, but helping to improve the overall health of all Texans.
+HHS works to keep Texans healthy by providing services to those who qualify.
+We also provide information to improve the overall health of all Texans.